Yousef-Jaber-Abdelaziz/Smart_fitness_assitant/README.md

 # Smart Fitness Assistant

 ## Overview
 The **Smart Fitness Assistant** is designed to enhance workout experiences by providing real-time feedback and performance tracking.
-The project has the following features:
+The project flow consists of some features described as follows :

 ## Features
 - **Exercise Detection:** The assistant identifies the current workout being performed by the user.